EEN421/EEN421.github.io/_posts/2024-01-24-Sentinel-Integrated-RPi-Soil-Sensor.md

 > &#128161; It makes sense to bump up to the 100GB/day commitment tier even when you hit as little as 50GB/day because of the 50% discount afforded at 100GB/day, for example.
 <br/>

 > &#128073; Check out my prior Sentinel Cost Optimization Part 1 and 2 articles at [hanley.cloud](www.hanley.cloud), complete with use-cases and exercises.
-While you're at it, don't forget to peruse my GitHub repository for KQL breakdowns and ready-made queries for all kinds of complicated situations that you can simply copy and paste_**
+While you're at it, don't forget to peruse my GitHub repository for KQL breakdowns and ready-made queries for all kinds of complicated situations that you can simply copy and paste.

 <br/>